 The term “middle manager” covers the large group of job titles that fall between frontline and executive leaders.
 They manage many different functional groups and have complex and varied development needs.
 They also face unique leadership challenges when transitioning into the role.
 Many organizations allocate leadership development budgets for frontline or executive leaders, leaving middle managers to “grow into the role” or figure it out on their own.
 But the transition into middle management is no less challenging than the transition into other levels of management.
 More than one-third of leaders across levels described their transition from one leadership level to another as overwhelming or very stressful.
 At least 5% of leaders thought of quitting.

-In a podcast episode in 2021, McKinsey highlighted the important role that middle managers play in attracting, developing, and retaining talent.
+In a podcast episode, McKinsey highlighted the important role that middle managers play in attracting, developing, and retaining talent.
 As we’ve come to understand in 2022, quiet quitting is the latest signal of low employee engagement and can be the beginning of loss of talent.
 Middle managers are vital in communicating the purpose of the company and value of teams, offering development opportunities, and setting the tone for a respectful culture.

 In addition to their responsibilities to cultivate leaders of frontline teams, middle managers also represent an organization’s bench of future executives.
 According to DDI's Leadership Transitions Report, the success rate for executives hired internally is 25% higher than external hires.
 Organizations that offer resources for middle manager development build leaders that are ready to move into executive roles.
 Plus, this investment gives them the development that they crave to stay engaged and effective in their current role.